 It is a good time for relaxing and sharing friendship.

-Tech Gurus is an interest group for those who wish to troubleshoot and solve technical problems and to explore new possibilities with their electronic devices.
+Tech Gurus is an interest group for those who wish to learn skills, troubleshoot and solve technical problems and to explore new possibilities with their electronic devices.

-Please check St Andrew's e-calendar to confirm dates.
+Please always check St Andrew's e-calendar to confirm dates.

 The purpose is to share and increase technical skills, knowledge and problem solving, for mutual benefit.
-Everyone is a potential "guru".
+Everyone is encouraged to be a "guru" through learning new skills and sharing the skills they have acquired.
 Bring your device, tablet, phone, laptop.
 Access to the Internet is available.